School transport policy

-Children in classes reception up to year 11 are entitled to free home to school travel assistance if they meet these criteria:
+Children from reception up to year 11 are eligible for home to school travel assistance if they meet the following criteria:

-- The pupil’s learning difficulty or disability means they cannot be reasonably expected to make the journey safely to the nearest suitable school (even when accompanied) – for more information please visit the Special Educational Needs transport page.
+- live under the walking distance but the child’s learning difficulty or disability means they cannot be reasonably expected to make the journey safely to the nearest suitable or catchment school, even when accompanied.

-Following Department for Education guidance, when considering which is the ‘nearest’ school we will check to see if a place would reasonably been available at the school for the pupil at either -
+Following Department for Education guidance, when considering which is the ‘nearest’ school we will check to see if a place would have reasonably been available at the school for the child at either -

-- At the point that they moved address or school if they have moved school or address outside the usual admissions round; or
+1. The point that they moved address or school (where they move during the academic year) or

-This process will apply for all transport applications, regardless of how long after the pupil started at the school the transport application is received.
-The fact that a parent chose to not apply for a place at that school, does not affect the process.
-If they would reasonably have been offered a place it will still be considered as the ‘nearest’.
-If a parent has rejected an offer of a place at any nearer school, it would still be considered as ‘suitable’.
-When a parent chooses a school, which is neither the catchment or nearest school, or to which there is no entitlement under low income grounds, they remain responsible for arranging and funding their own travel as they feel is necessary.
+If a parent rejected an offer of a place at any nearer school, the nearer school is still considered as ‘suitable’.
+When a parent chooses a school, which is neither the catchment area or nearest school, or to which there is no entitlement under low-income grounds, they remain responsible for arranging and funding their child’s travel to school as they feel is necessary.

 Assistance may also be provided if: